Adroiti/docs-for-code-review-tools/checkstyle-Regexp.md

 This check combines all the functionality provided by [RegexpHeader](http://checkstyle.sourceforge.net/config_header.html#RegexpHeader) except supplying the regular expression from a file.

-It differs from them in that it works in multiline mode.
+It differs from them in that it works in multi-line mode.
 Its regular expression can span multiple lines and it checks this against the whole file at once.
-The others work in singleline mode.
+The others work in single-line mode.
 Their single or multiple regular expressions can only span one line.
 They check each of these against each line in the file in turn.

 **Note:** Because of the different mode of operation there may be some changes in the regular expressions used to achieve a particular end.

-In multiline mode...
+In multi-line mode...

   - `^` means the beginning of a line, as opposed to beginning of the input.
   - For beginning of the input use `\A`.